bitcoin-core/bitcoincore.org/_posts/en/posts/2024-07-03-disclose_upnp_rce.md

 announcement: 1

 excerpt: >
-  Public disclosure of a buffer overflow in miniupnpc which could have led to a remote code execution in Bitcoin Core.
+  A bug in the miniupnpc library could have led to a remote code execution in Bitcoin Core.
+A fix was released on October 15th, 2015 in Bitcoin Core 0.11.1.
 ---

 A buffer overflow enabling a significant data leak was discovered in `miniupnpc`.
 Combined with the then